FelixOnline/v2/content/articles/2011-6-16-council-denies-deputy-president-finances--services-honorary-life-membership.md

 subtitle: >
   But Union Court quashes decision due to unconstitutional voting procedure
 date: "2011-06-16 18:54:10 +0100"

 # Attributes from Felix Online V1
 id: "1378"
 old_path: /news/1378/council-denies-deputy-president-finances--services-honorary-life-membership
 aliases:
  - /news/1378/council-denies-deputy-president-finances--services-honorary-life-membership
+imported: true
+comments:
+ - I hope Council decides to keep their decision I also hope that the Sabbs abstain from voting Itd be a bit odd to pat yourself on the back by voting to give yourself what is essentially an award

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true